 Before joining CP2, Mr. Chudacoff practiced primarily in the areas of commercial litigation, environmental and natural resources law, and employment law.
 As a litigator and appellate advocate, Mr. Chudacoff has represented clients across a wide range of industries in both Colorado and Wyoming, assisting in all aspects of judicial and administrative proceedings.
 Prior to being in private practice, Mr. Chudacoff served as law clerk to Justice Kate M. Fox of the Wyoming Supreme Court.

-Mr. Chudacoff received his Juris Doctor from the University of Wyoming College of Law, where he was elected to the Order of the Coif, served on the Wyoming Law Review, and was named the 2016 Brimmer Scholar.
-During school, Mr. Chudacoff interned for the Prosecuting Attorney of Albany County, Wyoming and the 8th Judicial District of Colorado.
-He also served as a teaching assistant for the Legal Writing program.
+Mr. Chudacoff graduated with highest honors from the University of Wyoming College of Law, where he was elected to the Order of the Coif, served on the Wyoming Law Review, and was awarded the Brimmer Scholarship.

 Mr. Chudacoff is currently an adjunct professor at the University of Wyoming College of Law.
 He also serves on the Board of Directors of the Pathfinder Drug Abuse Treatment Council and is a member of Inns of Court.